-To my knowledge, his account has not been cited in the numerous scholarly and other works on the history of liquor use, liquor control, taverns, distilling, and related topics in Ontario, except for a listing in the bibliography of Tanya Lynn MacKinnon’s The historical geography of the distilling industry in Ontario: 1850-1900 (2000).
+To my knowledge, his account has not been cited in the numerous scholarly and other works on the history of liquor use, liquor control, taverns and distilling in Ontario except in Tanya Lynn MacKinnon’s The historical geography of the distilling industry in Ontario: 1850-1900 (2000).

-MacKinnon does not from what I can tell rely on the text on the account, not surprising as her subject matter is really different.
+MacKinnon does not from what I can tell rely on the text on her account though.
+This is not surprising as her subject matter is really different from his.
 Her purview is Ontario distilling from the standpoint of its historical geography.
-Also, she focuses mainly on the “Big 5” after 1850, especially Gooderham & Worts and Hiram Walker.
+And, she focuses mainly on the “Big 5” after 1850, especially Gooderham & Worts and Hiram Walker.

-Smith gives a fuller account of the U.S.-born distiller Norman Hamilton than appeared elsewhere to my knowledge.
-He explains in good detail that Hamilton was an entrepreneur in numerous fields and successful in most.
-These included running a grist mill, gypsum plant, logging operation for whiskey kegs, raising hogs, and amassing real estate.
+Smith gives a fuller account of U.S.-born distiller Norman Hamilton than has appeared elsewhere to my knowledge.
+He explains in good detail how Hamilton was an entrepreneur in numerous fields and successful in most.
+These included running a grist mill, gypsum plant, logging operation for whiskey kegs, raising hogs, and real estate.

 After retirement he joined a Congregational denomination and devoted the rest of his days to church work.
-(Jack Daniel did something similar later in his life).
+(Jack Daniel, of American whiskey fame, did something similar later in his life).

-Details are given of Hamilton’s three marriages and his beautiful home, Hillside aka Hamilton Place.
+We are told details of Hamilton’s three marriages and his beautiful home, Hillside aka Hamilton Place.
 It still stands in Paris and is a heritage landmark.
-The home was designed and built by U.S. friends of Hamilton in central New York, his old stomping ground.
+The home was designed and built by U.S. friends of Hamilton from central New York, his old stomping ground.

-Of whisky, Smith states that its original price, 13 cents per gallon, was not cheap because the liquor was not stronger than wine.
+Of whisky Smith states that its original price, 13 cents per gallon, was not cheap since the liquor was not stronger than wine.
 This ostensibly odd statement makes sense to a whiskey historian though.
-Before 1860 whiskey often was sold diluted, Gerald Carson discusses this in his well-known, early 1960s The Social History of Bourbon.
+Before 1860 whiskey often was sold diluted.
+Gerald Carson discusses this in the American context in his well-known, early 1960s The Social History of Bourbon.

 The most impactful part of the chapter is the toll whisky took on social peace and family relations.
-Smith was not a bluenose as various parts of the book make clear, and his account of the fighting, riots, and general disorder caused by whisky in Paris for much of the 1800s has to be taken at face value especially as he often quotes detailed news accounts.
+Smith was not a bluenose as various parts of the book make clear.
+His account of the fighting, riots, and general disorder whisky caused in Paris in the 1800s has to be taken at face value.
+Indeed he often quotes detailed news accounts.

 No wonder the abstinence forces gained ground after 1850.
 Of the many troubling stories told, the ones about the gangs building railways in Brant County are not least compelling.
 When the men came into town on weekends even the constable and night watchman feared for life and limb.